metebykl/spectra/README.md

 - **Fast Routing**: Lightweight routing with minimal overhead for fast requests.
 - **Full Type Safety**: Built with TypeScript for strong typing and enhanced reliability.
 - **Minimalistic Core**: Only the essentials for building a solid server, with no unnecessary dependencies.
-- **Multi-runtime**: Works on Node.js for now.
+- **Multi-runtime**: Works on Node.js and Bun for now.
 More adapters will be developed.

 ## Quick Start